 Lory Smeltzer, Advanced Senior Solutions, Inc.

-Mrs. Dao is clearly the best attorney I have ever been involved with.
+Ms. Dao is clearly the best attorney I have ever been involved with.
 I cannot express how grateful we are.
 Her knowledge was second to none, her Professionalism, Courtesy and honesty was outstanding.
 I can only sing praises for her work, easy to communicate with, very thorough and was able to navigate a very difficult estate matter.
 She's fast efficient and exceeded our expectations.
-SHE IS THE BEST IVE EVER SEEN.
+SHE IS THE BEST I'VE EVER SEEN.
 TRUST ME YOU CAN TRUST HER TO RESOLVE YOUR DIFFICULT MATTER.